-- 1. Children 5 and under should be helped in the bathroom or diapered by a(n) . - 2.
-Children aged 6 and older should be taken to the bathroom by a(n) . - 3.
-How many children should a worker try to take to the bathroom at one time? . - 4.
-What should you do when a child is unrepentant and/or uncontrollable? .

-Neighborhood Outreach and Youth Ministry ONLY

-- 1. Can I ever meet with a child or youth privately? . - 2.
-What must I do before I meet with a child or youth privately? and - 3.
-What are the ten guidelines for private meetings? , ,
+1. Children 5 and under should be helped in the bathroom or diapered by a(n) 2.
+Children aged 6 and older should be taken to the bathroom by a(n) 3.
+How many children should a worker try to take to the bathroom at one time?
+4. Is physical discipline ever appropriate in a ministry setting?
+5. What should you do when a child is unrepentant and/or uncontrollable?
+6. What is done to protect the reputations of children?
+7. What must be done in order to bring in special food for your class? · Ne eighborhood Outreach and Youth Ministry ONLY Can I ever meet with a child or youth privately?
+2. What must I do before I meet with a child or youth privately? and 3.
+What are the ten guidelines for private meetings? ,, and Sig gnature: Pri int Name: Da ite: